-If you move through the graphic and click on a particular article the view is fixed on screen.
-This includes the title, a short description, meta data for the publishing date along with the live URL.
+If you move through the graphic and click on a particular article the view is fixed on the screen.
+This includes the title, a short description, metadata for the publishing date along the live URL.
 If at any point you’d like to start creating your own RSS visualizations, all you need to do is create an account!

 For the best results keep your queries below 4-5 words since Twitter often has a difficult time matching overly-complicated content.
 If interested I recommend viewing other projects located on the same website for creative data visualization.

 With a fun play on words Tag Galaxy is a really unique visualization tool.
 Their home page is clean and easy to understand with a single search form for tags on Flickr.
 In addition, the bottom left corner houses some popular suggestions for new users.
 Simply enter a term and hit Enter as Tag Galaxy queries through Flickr photos.